-As we've mentioned, the quality of a provider's coverage is the most important factor you should consider as you compare the best cell phone plans.
-Verizon claims the top spot in terms of performance, ubiquity and speed.
+As we've mentioned, the quality of a carrier's coverage is the most important factor you should consider as you compare the best cell phone plans.
+Verizon claims the top spot in terms of performance, network size and speed.
 AT&T is a close second, suffering just slightly in rural regions.
 T-Mobile's download speeds are superb, but the carrier can feel useless once you leave metropolitan areas.
 Sprint's network is notably slower and smaller than the top carriers, but it does rank second for call performance, trailing slightly behind Verizon.
 It tied for the runner-up position in text performance with AT&T.

-With the exception of U.S. Cellular, which operates a regional network in the Midwest, every other provider is an MVNO of one of the Big Four carriers, piggybacking off of their networks.
+With the exception of U.S. Cellular, which operates a regional network in the Midwest, every other carrier is an MVNO of one of the Big Four carriers, piggybacking on their networks.
 The better ones offer service on AT&T's towers, but most operate on Sprint's infrastructure.

 There's one last consideration to remember when picking a quality network: the communications standard that's used.
 Verizon and Sprint use CDMA, a cellular standard common in the U.S. but rarely used internationally.
 T-Mobile and AT&T, on the other hand, use the international GSM standard.
 Unless a device is very specifically made with both types of antennas, GSM phones don't work on CDMA networks and vice versa.
 If you plan on buying an unlocked phone and carting it from carrier to carrier, keep this in mind.

-Finding a decent cell phone provider can seem hard, but it doesn't have to be.
+Finding a decent cell phone carrier can seem hard, but it doesn't have to be.
 Looking for cheap cell phone plans that still give you room to stretch?
 T-Mobile has you covered.
 On a tight budget but still want great service?
-Check out Cricket Wireless.
+Check out MetroPCS.
 And of course, there's always Verizon if you're willing to pay top dollar for a top-quality experience.